 The initial prototypes were fitted with retractable tricycle landing gear and a drag parachute, allowing them to take off and land from an airstrip, and were powered in cruise flight by a Curtiss-Wright J65 turbojet, an American copy of the British Sapphire engine.
 The Sapphire was strictly an interim fit, however, since it could not support sustained supersonic flight, and production missiles were fitted with a General Electric J79 afterburning turbojet engine with 66.7 kN (6,800 kgp / 15,000 lbf) thrust.

 Production missiles were launched off a rail by a solid-fuel booster rocket with 512 kN (52,160 kgp / 115,000 lbf) thrust.
 The Regulus II flew in continuous afterburner, operating at high altitude in supersonic cruise at Mach 2 plus.
 It had a large fuel supply to provide the required range and featured an automatic fuel trim system.
 The Regulus II was guided by an INS.
 The warhead separated during terminal dive to target.
-This made interception more difficult, and also eliminated the need to stress the airframe to tolerate a dive into the target.
+This made interception more difficult, and also eliminated the need to stress the airframe to tolerate a dive.

 CHANCE-VOUGHT SSM-N-9 / RGM-15 REGULUS II: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 6.12 meters 20 feet 1 inches length 17.5 meters 57 feet 6 inches total weight 11,000 kilograms 24,250 pounds speed Mach 2 range 2,220 kilometers 1,380 MI / 1,200 NMI _____________________ _________________ _______________________

 Initial flight of a prototype was on 29 May 1956, at Edwards Air Force Base in California.
 The first rocket-boosted launch was on 13 November 1957, also from Edwards.
 First launch from a submarine was on 16 September 1958, with the GRAYBACK doing the honors.
 The older TUNNY and BARBERO couldn't handle the Regulus II, but the GRAYBACK and GROWLER could carry two.
 A nuclear-powered boat, the HALIBUT, was designed specifically for Regulus II launch, carrying four missiles.
-Some sources claim that a terrain-following navigation system was considered late in the development cycle.
+Some sources claim that a terrain-following navigation system was considered for the missile late in the development cycle.

 However, the Navy's move towards submarine-launched ballistic missiles led to the cancellation of the Regulus contract in December 1958.
 The HALIBUT would become the only one of her class, ending up being modified as a one-of-a-kind "special mission" submarine, with special missions including spy operations.
 The Vought development team was very disappointed, since the missile was flying very well at the time, but the Polaris was simply a much more effective weapon in every sense.
 Only 54 Regulus IIs were built.
 The survivors were converted into high-speed targets.
 They were originally designated "KD2U-1" and later redesignated "MQM-15A".
-Their high performance made them very well suited to this role, and remained in service up to December 1965.BACK_TO_TOP
+Their high performance made them very well suited to this role, and remained in service up to the end of 1965.BACK_TO_TOP

 * The Air Force "Snark" cruise missile was intended for intercontinental nuclear attack, and was much more ambitious than the Matador/Mace or Regulus I. After a study program initiated in late 1945, in March 1946 the Army Air Forces awarded Northrop a contract for "MX-755" program, which specified development of two weapons, the subsonic "MX-755A Snark" and the supersonic "MX-755B Boojum".
 The odd and entirely unmilitary names were derived from Lewis Carroll's nonsense verse "The Hunting Of The Snark".